-The student is responsible:
+The student is responsible to:

-- 1. To maintain professional behavior towards patients, their families, preceptors, staff, and their colleagues; - 2.
-To report to the preceptor on the first day of the rotation; - 3.
-To review rotation learning objectives; - 4.
-To communicate with preceptors any information regarding the evaluation, care, management or documentation of all patients; - 5.
-To understand the rules and regulations of the clinical site; - 6.
-To meet the learning objectives as directed by preceptors and Program faculty.
+- 1. Maintain professional behavior towards patients, their families, preceptors, staff, and their colleagues; - 2.
+Report to the preceptor on the first day of the rotation; - 3.
+Review rotation learning objectives; - 4.
+Communicate with preceptors any information regarding the evaluation, care, management or documentation of all patients; - 5.
+Abide by the rules and regulations of the clinical site; - 6.
+Meet the learning objectives as directed by preceptors and Program faculty.
 The preceptor and supervising clinicians will retain full responsibility for the care of patients and will maintain administrative and professional supervision of the student; - 7.
-To ensure all orders, documentation and notes are countersigned by the preceptor prior to being carried out or accepted by the institutional staff.
+Ensure all orders, documentation and notes are countersigned by the preceptor prior to being carried out or accepted by the institutional staff.
 Some clinical sites will prohibit a student from performing certain procedures, or from making entries in the patient record.
 It is the duty of the student to respect the parameters of their role in each clinical site.